Chorizo vs Salami: What Makes Them Different?

 The Original Salami

-According to popular belief, salami has its roots in Italy, dating back to the time of ancient Rome.
-Its name comes from the Latin word salare, which means “to salt” or “to sell.”
+The legend of salami traces back to Italy, dating to the era of ancient Rome.
+Its nomenclature derives from the Latin word “salare,” signifying “to salt” or “to sell.”

 Types of Salami

-Traditional salami is made from pork or beef, with a recognizable marbled look.
-For halal and kosher salami, beef is used, and pork is avoided due to religious reasons.
+Traditional salami is primarily crafted from either pork or beef, characterized by its marbled appearance.
+For kosher and halal variations, beef is used, avoiding pork due to religious restrictions.

 Salami Ingredients